 The most convenient way to pay your tax bill is by mail, or by ACH payment (E Check).
 A courtesy reply envelope is included with your tax bill if you wish to pay by mail.
 Be sure to write your list numbers on your check.
 List numbers are shown on your payment coupons.

 If you wish to have a receipt returned to you, please send the entire lower portion of your tax bill (both payment coupons) and a self-addressed, stamped envelope with your payment.
 You may expect to receive a receipt back within a few days.
 We will not send back your receipt if you fail to include a self-addressed, stamped envelope.
 Payments legibly postmarked by the U.S. Postal Service on or before Monday, February 3, 2020 (because February 1 falls on a Saturday) are on time, regardless of when they are received by the Tax Collector's office.
 For your own benefit, obtain a ‘receipt of mailing’ from the U.S. Postal Service when mailing your payment if you choose to mail your payment close to the deadline.

 During the collection period only (from the time new tax bills are mailed through the last day to pay), taxpayers may pay their tax bills at area banks.
 You do not have to be a customer of the bank in order to pay there, and there is no charge to you for this service.

-Taxes were due on July 1, payable without interest by August 1; and then on January 1, payable without interest by February 3 (because this year, February 1 falls on a Saturday).
-When past due (August 2 and February 2) interest is charged at the rate of 1.5% per month from the due date (July 1 or January 1), and a portion of a month is considered a full month.
-So, on Feb.
-2, interest is charged at the rate of 3% on a bill that was due January 1.
+Taxes were due on July 1, payable without interest by August 1.
+The second installment will come due on January 1, payable without interest by February 3 (because this year, February 1 falls on a Saturday).
+When past due (August 2 and February 4) interest is charged at the rate of 1.5% per month from the due date (July 1 or January 1), and a portion of a month is considered a full month.
+So, on August 2, interest is charged at the rate of 3% on a bill that was due July 1.